Log in

 Goal: Get rid of debt asap.

-Making more money and saving more money helps get rid of debt faster.
+Making more money and saving more money means getting rid of debt faster.

 1. The debt snowball.